vahid-heidaripour/Tiny-Blockchain/README.md

 Each node, at first, creates the genesis block with no transactions.
 Then it keeps the current transactions until a mine happens.
 Then it adds a new block to the chain with transactions.

+#### Here is a complete example:
+Run an instance with port 6000, ```./bc 6000```, then add some transactions, then a mine, some other transactions and some other mines, now check the chain with ```localhost:6000/chain```.
+Now, it's time to add another instance with port 6001, and register other nodes to it.
+Right now, this one has a smaller chain, so we expect that its chained replaced with the others chain.
+Run resolve request and see the result.